charlie0129/batt/README.md

 It is also possible to run it without `sudo`.
 But I decided not to, because I want to make sure only you, the superuser, can control your computer, and to prevent accidental misuse.

 If you are concerned about security, you can check the source code [here](https://github.com/charlie0129/batt) to make sure it does not do anything funny.

+### Why is it written in Go?

+Since it is a hobby project, I want to balance effort and the final outcome.
+Go seems a good choice for me.
+However, Go don't have any library to r/w SMC, so I have to write it myself (opensourced here: [charlie0129/gosmc](https://github.com/charlie0129/gosmc)).
+Thankfully this didn't slow down development too much.